ibm-cloud-docs/vsrx/securing-host.md

 For {{site.data.keyword.vsrx}} versions running with the newer architecture, the firewall rules must allow for multicast communication.

-In some cases, troubleshooting operations may require disabling the firewall for access to public repositories.
+In some cases, troubleshooting operations might require disabling the firewall for access to public repositories.
 In these cases, you should work with IBM Support to understand how to proceed.
 {: note}

 Most Gateway actions require SSH access to the private `10.0.0.0/8` subnet for the host OS and the {{site.data.keyword.vsrx}}.
 Blocking this access with a firewall can cause the following actions to fail: